Workplace wellness: Challenges to Workplace Wellness Posed by AI Implementation

-One of the primary concerns encompassing AI's encroachment into the workplace sphere is the fear of technological unemployment.
+One of the primary concerns encompassing AI's encroachment into the workplace sphere is the fear of technological unemployment and replacement.
 As AI systems become increasingly adept at performing tasks traditionally conducted by human labor, trepidations surrounding potential job displacement have intensified.
 This perceived job insecurity can precipitate heightened stress levels, anxiety, and an overarching sense of precariousness among the workforce.
 Prolonged exposure to such occupational stressors has been empirically linked to adverse physical and psychological health outcomes, including burnout, depression, and cardiovascular disease.
 In advanced economies, about 60 percent of jobs may be impacted by AI.
 Roughly half the exposed jobs may benefit from AI integration, enhancing productivity and for the other half, AI applications may execute key tasks currently performed by humans, which could lower labor demand, leading to lower wages and reduced hiring.
 In the most extreme cases, some of these jobs may disappear.
 In 2022, 19% of American workers were in jobs that are the most exposed to AI, in which the most important activities may be either replaced or assisted by AI.